-The Board is supported by the audit, remuneration and the nomination committees, detailed below.
+The Board is supported by the Audit, Remuneration and the Nomination Committees.

 All directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.
 At each Annual General Meeting one-third of the Directors, who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.

 On appointment each director receives a letter of appointment from the Company.
-The Non- Executive Directors, when appointed, will receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
-The non-executive Directors will be reimbursed for travelling and other incidental expenses incurred on Company business.
+The Non- Executive Directors, will receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
+The non-executive Directors are reimbursed for travelling and other incidental expenses incurred on Company business.